NFDI4BIOIMAGE/training/_sources/authors/guillaume_jacquemet.md

 Leukocyte extravasation is a critical component of the innate immune response, while circulating tumour cell extravasation is a crucial step in metastasis formation.
 Despite their importance, these extravasation mechanisms remain incompletely understood.
 In this talk, Guillaume Jacquemet presents a novel imaging framework that integrates microfluidics with high-speed, label-free imaging to study the arrest of pancreatic cancer cells (PDAC) on human endothelial layers under physiological flow conditions.

-Tags: Artificial Intelligence, Bioimage Analysis
+Tags: Artificial Intelligence, Bioimage Analysis, Include In Dalia

 Content type: Video, Slides